wren-lang/wren/doc/site/embedding/calling-wren-from-c.markdown

       }
     }

-So, very often, when you call a method from C, you'll be calling a static method.
+Often, when you call a Wren method from C, you'll be calling a static method.
 But, even then, you need a receiver.
 Now, though, the receiver is the *class itself*.
 Classes are first class objects in Wren, and when you define a named class, you're really declaring a variable with the class's name and storing a reference to the class object in it.

 Assuming you declared that class at the top level, the C API [gives you a way to look it up][variable].
 We can get a handle to the above class like so: